Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 There are two accounts that have been already created inside the storage of the blockchain.
 We already know the first one, that is, the gamete.
 Its private key is not stored in the Docker container but must be available to the person who started the container.
-Normally, it is the key that was created before starting the node (with `@tool create-key`) and that is later bound to the storage address of the gamete (with `@tool bind-key`).
+Normally, it is the key that was created before starting the node (with `moka create-key`) and that is later bound to the storage address of the gamete (with `moka bind-key`).
 If you followed the instructions in the previous section, you should have an `@docker_gamete.pem` file in your file system
 (the actual address will be different in your machine, but will match the address of the gamete